lorddev/fiddle-tunes/README.md

 ![Muse Score](README_images/musescore.png)

-Transcribe your tunes, and Export them to the appropriate folder as uncompressed `.musicxml` along with a `.png` file, and create a `README.md` with a note about the tune and a link to the PNG.
+Transcribe your tunes, and Export them to the appropriate folder as uncompressed `.musicxml` along with a `.png` file, and create a `README.md` with the PNG embedded in it.

 Folder structure is like this: